kimbasn/kimbasn/README.md

 - 🌱 I’m seeking a 6-month Internship from March 2024.
 - 💞️  I would like to combine my passion for IT operations, software engineering, and data science to create business value from data.
 - 📫 How to reach me: www.linkedin.com/in/sabingoyek
-- Skills: Python, Bash, SQL, Apache Airflow, Apache Spark, Apache Kafka, Hadoop, MongoDB, Cassandra, PostgreSQL, MySQL, Tableau AWS, Docker, Kubernetes, Machine Learning
+- Skills: Python, Bash, SQL, Apache Airflow, Apache Spark, Hadoop, MongoDB, Cassandra, PostgreSQL, MySQL, Tableau, AWS, Docker, Kubernetes, Machine Learning

 <!---
 sabingoyek/sabingoyek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.